krenfix15/rocket-war/README.md

 # rocket-war

-A game made using the "Greenfoot" Software, with Java.
+A game made using the "Greenfoot" engine, with Java.

 You need Greenfoot to open this project.
 -----------------------------------------------------------------------------------------------------------------------